polakowo/datadocs/docs/big-data/database-design.md

     - Support for secondary indexes to help with quick searching.
 - ACID transactions guarantee accuracy, completeness, and data integrity.
     - Stable enough in high load and for complex transactional applications.
+    - Remember, financial systems are built on trust.
-- Easier to change to business requirements.
+- Easier to change to business requirements:
     - Modeling the data, not modeling queries.
     - Have better support, product suites and add-ons to manage these databases.
 - No need to do queries first, run them based on the schemas and ERD.